Young and Beautiful Lyrics

-Had my cake now
+Done it all, had my cake now

 Diamonds, brilliant, in Bel-Air now

-Hot summer nights, mid July
+Hot summer nights mid July

 When you and I were forever wild

-The crazy days, city lights
+The crazy days, the city lights

 The way you'd play with me like a child

-Will you still love me
+Will you still love me when I got nothing but my aching soul

 I know that you will

-Will you still love me when I'm no longer beautiful?
+Will you still love me when I'm no longer beautiful

-Channeling angels in the new age now
+Channeling angels in, the new age now

 Hot summer days, rock and roll

-And all the ways, I got to know
+And all the ways I got to know

 Your pretty face and electric soul

-Will you still love me
+Will you still love me when I got nothing but my aching soul

 I know that you will

-Will you still love me when I'm no longer beautiful?
+Will you still love me when I'm no longer beautiful

 Please let me bring my man